The PhD in Health, Leisure and Human Performance, option in Leisure Studies, is designed

 apply to the program, complete the following:

-Full-time students may be eligible for graduate assistantships, either as a Graduate Teaching Associate (GTA) or a Graduate Research Associate (GRA).
+Full-time students may be eligible for graduate assistantshipsin the School of Kinesiology, Applied Health and Recreation, either as a Graduate Teaching Associate (GTA) or a Graduate Research Associate (GRA).

 These positions are highly competitive and typically awarded in the spring semester.